DeNederlandscheBank/nifigator/docs/07_Sentence similarities.md

 ```

-### Explainable text search
+## Explainable text search

-Now some text search examples.

 For text search we need another distance function.
-Now we are interested in the extent to which a sentence contains the contexts of a text.
+Now we are interested in the extent to which the vector of a sentence contains the vector representation of a query.
 For this we use the containment or support, defined by the cardinality of the intersection between A and B divided by the cardinality of A.

 ```{math}
 containment(A, B) = \frac { | A \bigcap B |} { |A| }
 ```

-The sentence with the highest support has the most contexts in common and thus is the closest to the text.
+The sentence with the highest containment has the most contexts in common and thus is the closest to the text.

 ```python
 # setup dictionary with sentences and their contexts